Friends of the Phonograph

 The Internet Archive @ Archive.org - a non-profit library of books, music, significant phonograph related resources such as The Talking Machine World, The Phonoscope, The Phonogram, Edison Phonograph Monthly and much more.

-Bibliography of Works on Thomas A. Edison - Rutgers School of Arts and Sciences - The Thomas A. Edison Papers
+The Thomas A. Edison Papers - Rutgers School of Arts and Sciences - The Thomas A. Edison Papers

 Bless Them All: The Songs of Fred Godfrey - A nicely created website by Barry Norris, the grandson of Fred Godfrey